marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 Total Installed Size:  473.35 MiB
 ```

+There are too many dependencies for me to trust this environment will be stable
+for a long time.
+The last thing I want to do is deal with backward incompatible
+changes on my wee blog.

 I looked for a better alternative and found
 [md4c](http://github.com/mity/md4c), which is a parser written in C with no
 dependencies other than the standard C library.
 It also has only one header
 file and one source file, making it easy to embed it straight into anything.

 The only work I needed to do was to write a C script of ~250 LOC to call md4c
-functions to parse my `md` file, and then chuck those converted files into the
+functions to parse my `md` files, and then chuck those converted files into the
 GitHub Pages repo.

-My website converter script, which is composed by the [250
+My website converter script, which is composed by this [250
 LOC](https://gist.github.com/marcelofern/896574e055a05d011449b00217600fe6)
-source file plus md4c is feature-complete and runs on any compiler that
+source file (plus md4c) is feature-complete and runs on any compiler that
 supports the C standard from 1999 onwards.
+There's no platform-dependent code
+and it's portable to Windows, Linux, and MacOS.

 It runs incredibly well.
-I have 87 markdown files and parsing all those files
+I have 87 markdown files at the moment and parsing all
-at the same time can be done virtually instantaneously:
+those files at the same time can be done virtually instantaneously:

 ```
 [~] time ./scripts/website/converter.bin